 Once your construction business has a robust digital presence, you can scale back on marketing spending.
 It’s helpful to build your marketing budget by identifying your goals, understanding your target audience, and selecting the best marketing channels to reach your audience.

 Suppose you’re a small firm with a limited budget.
-In that case, we’d recommend first developing a mobile-friendly website that forms the foundation of a strong online presence and informs subsequent marketing efforts.
+In that case, we’d recommend first developing a mobile-friendly website that forms the foundation of a strong online presence and informs subsequent construction advertising ideas.

 81% of consumers go online to research local companies.
 A website is a company’s online identity and is vital to its success.
 Chances are, potential clients have searched online for “contractors near me” or a variation thereof.
 Therefore, if you don’t have a website, you won’t feature on any search engine listings.